All Parts Are Not Created Equal

 Good Py, Bad PI

-This is a common issue for many developers who don’t have time to read every release note for every package they want to use.
-The default behavior is likely, “it worked last time, I will use the same version that I know works, again this time.”
+This is a common issue for many developers, who don't have time to read every release note for every package they want to use.
+The default behavior is likely, "it worked last time, I will use the same version that I know works again this time."
 While that is the easy path, if the last version of requests you used was 2.1.0, your application could be vulnerable to attack.

 Good-bye, Bad PyPI

-In Gartner’s September 2016 report, DevSecOps: How to Seamlessly Integrate Security into DevOps, Gartner analysts Neil MacDonald and Ian Head wrote that development organizations should “Implement an ‘OSS firewall” to proactively prevent developers from downloading known vulnerable code from Maven, GitHub and other OSS code repositories by policy.”
-It just so happens that Nexus Firewall is the first and only OSS Firewall solution available today.
+In Gartner's September 2016 report, DevSecOps: How to Seamlessly Integrate Security into DevOps, Gartner analysts Neil MacDonald and Ian Head wrote that development organizations should "implement a firewall" to prevent developers from downloading known vulnerable code from Maven, GitHub, and other OSS code repositories by policy.
+It just so happens that Repository Firewall is the first and only Repository Firewall solution available today.
 The concept is rather simple, the technology behind it is innovative, and the benefits from using the solution are immediate.

 PyPI for Nexus Repository

 In September 2016, Sonatype announced the support of PyPI packages within its Nexus Repository solution.
 This feature is available in both the free and commercial versions of Nexus Repository.
-If you are a Python developer and are not familiar with the benefits of using a repository manager, you can find out more in this whitepaper “Concepts and Benefits of Repository Management”.
+If you are a Python developer and are not familiar with the benefits of using a repository manager, you can find out more in this whitepaper "Concepts and Benefits of Repository Management."

 Want to Learn More?